10 Wah Pedal Songs to Boost Your Creativity

 If you’ve listened to the above songs and are starting to freak out at how complicated some of them are, this song will give you some relief.
 This is the easiest song you could play with a wah pedal yet it’s an incredibly effective example of great use of a wah.

-Remember this song as an example of why you don’t always have to write solos in the conventional way – a ‘standard’ solo wouldn’t work well in a song like this one.
+Remember this song as an example of why you don’t always have to write solos in a conventional way – a ‘standard’ solo wouldn’t work well in a song like this one.

 Stir It Up – Bob Marley